styx97/parallel_sort/README.md

 In future, similar approaches can be taken where a task will be scheduled from a pi to a machine with larger computing power (such as a cluster of computers in a cloud) and the pi will just show the results.

+#### Edit :
+Now you can change the ratio in which data is distributed from the pi to the pc.
+Change the varaible split_ratio in quicksort_server.py !

 ### Motivations
 The Cambridge tutorial on distributed computing -